logo

 How to Embed

-Each sorting visualizer is available through a dedicated embed page.
-This page is designed specifically for embedding.
-It removes unnecessary navigation and focuses entirely on the visualization interface.
-To embed the visualizer in your website, you simply place the URL inside an iframe element.
+Each sorting visualizer is available through a dedicated embed page that removes unnecessary navigation and focuses entirely on the visualization interface.
+To embed the visualizer, place the URL inside an iframe element.

 The structure of the URL follows a simple pattern: